stuhirst/awssecurity/arsenal.md

 IAM Evaluation: https://github.com/nccgroup/PMapper

 Lambda function to "rip apart" a CloudFormation template and check it for security compliance: https://github.com/Skyscanner/cfripper/

+Trailblazer - is a tool written to determine what AWS API calls are logged by CloudTrail and what they are logged as: https://github.com/willbengtson/trailblazer-aws

 ## Training: